hamvocke/dkb2homebank/README.md

     ./dkb2homebank.py --visa yourVisaReportFile.csv

 You can also choose an alternative path for your output file, if the standard "cashHomebank.csv" or "visaHomebank.csv" in the working directory doesn't do it for you.
-Use `--output-dir` or `-o` for that:
+Use `--output-file` or `-o` for that:

-    ./dkb2homebank.py --cash yourCashReportFile.csv --output-dir ~/Documents/Finances/import_to_homebank.csv
+    ./dkb2homebank.py --cash yourCashReportFile.csv --output-file ~/Documents/Finances/import_to_homebank.csv

 Importing into Homebank